Convex computation of regions of attraction from data using Sums-of-Squares programming: Introduction

-Another approach would be using polynomials, such as in~\cite{martin_data-driven_2024}, where the dissipativity of the system is studied based on noisy data and piecewise Taylor polynomials approximations.
-On the model-based side of polynomial approaches, one can cite ~\cite{tan2004searching} where \ac{SoS} programming is used to find control Lyapunov functions, \cite{biswas2023region} where \ac{SoS} optimisation estimates the \ac{RoA} by creating a polynomial Lyapunov function, and ~\cite{KordaTAC14,KordaNOLCOS13} which uses moment-\ac{SoS} hierarchy to approximate the \ac{RoA} from outside and inside respectively, for polynomial systems.
+Another approach is the use of polynomials: in~\cite{martin-data-driven-2024}, dissipativity is analysed from noisy data using piecewise Taylor approximations.
+On the model-based side, \ac{SoS} programming has been used to find control Lyapunov functions in~\cite{tan2004searching}, estimate the \ac{RoA} via polynomial Lyapunov functions in~\cite{biswas2023region}, and compute inner and outer \ac{FH-RoA} approximations in~\cite{KordaTAC14, KordaNOLCOS13}.

-To the authors' best knowledge, there is yet to be an attempt to compute approximations of \ac{RoA}s based on the moment-\ac{SoS} hierarchy using data.
-While \ac{SoS} based methods provide satisfying results in stability analysis as they present a theoretically sound tool, they often only work in the model-based setting of polynomial system dynamics.
-Switching to a data-driven approach not only allows for the study of other possible nonlinear systems, but is also useful when dealing with systems that are challenging or impossible to model.
-This work aims to evaluate the feasibility and effectiveness of such a method.
+While \ac{SoS}-based methods provide strong theoretical guarantees for stability analysis, they are typically limited to model-based polynomial systems.
+In contrast, data-driven approaches enable the study of more general nonlinear dynamics.
+Some works use data to approach the unknown part of the model, and \ac{SoS} methods to learn Lyapunov candidates~\cite{colbert2018using} or controllers with guarantees~\cite{han2022sum}.
+This work, in contrast, examines the feasibility and effectiveness of a fully data-driven approach under minimal model information.

 The remainder of the paper is organised as follows.
 In section~\ref{sec:data-driven}, the theoretical framework of the data-driven concept is provided, as well as a trivial example in $\R$ to illustrate.
-Section~\ref{sec:opt} details the optimisation problem based on data, and a complementary case of inner approximations is discussed.
-Numerical results of the optimisation problem are presented in section~\ref{sec:num}, along with an analysis of the computational difficulty and a proposed solution to be considered for future work.
+Section~\ref{sec:opt} details the optimisation problem based on data and its complementary case of inner approximations.
+Numerical results are presented in section~\ref{sec:num}, along with an analysis of the computational difficulty and a proposed solution.
+An appendix is provided at the end of the paper to explain the moment-SoS hierarchy and prove the convergence of the optimisation problem.